 What are we doing again?

-Throughout project execution, and in many cases post-project closing, measuring key performance indicators (KPIs) and other metrics as a way of demonstrating progress are standard practice.
+Throughout project execution and closing, and in many cases post-project as well, measuring key performance indicators (KPIs) and other metrics as a way of demonstrating progress and impact are standard practice.
 KPIs should always be increasing (or decreasing, depending on the objective), and depend on reliable input from leaders and collaborators.
 A multiplicity of people whose input is needed for these can make the gathering and interpretation of such data problematic.
 Try as one might, getting this information and data from collaborators in a consistent and reproducible way can be a Sisyphean challenge.
 Each reporting period is starting over again in the explanations of what and how to collect and present the information, and draft submissions come in multi-variant formats, often with explanatory notes (some of the “dog ate my homework” flavour), and many rounds of “I decided this time to do it this way”.
 Across disciplines, institutions, and regions of the country and world, data points important for KPIs have almost endless variety, and so the larger and more diverse the team, the more complex and challenging the measurements become.

 Not too much, not too little